New Mexico Drywall Installation and Texture Contractor (GS-7) Ultimate Exam Prep Rental Package

 What You Get

-• Included Book(s): Code of Federal Regulations - 29 CFR Part 1926 (OSHA); New Mexico Commercial Building Code (NMAC 14.7.2), 2021; New Mexico Residential Building Code (NMAC 14.7.3), 2021; International Building Code, 2021; International Residential Code for One- and Two-Family Dwellings, 2021; Gypsum Construction Handbook, 7th edition.
+• Included Book(s): Code of Federal Regulations - 29 CFR Part 1926 (OSHA); New Mexico Commercial Building Code (NMAC 14.7.2), 2021; New Mexico Residential Building Code (NMAC 14.7.3), 2021; International Building Code, 2021; International Residential Code for One- and Two-Family Dwellings, 2021; Gypsum Construction Handbook, 7th Edition.

 • Course Access: 1 year of course access.